MrPickles/dotfiles/README.md

 The terminal prompt uses characters from [Powerline][powerline] and [Font Awesome][awesome-terminal-fonts].
 Fortunately, we have a pre-patched font that contains all the necessary symbols.

-To use the pre-patched font, install the file at `third_party/awesome-terminal-fonts/patched/Droid+Sans+Mono+Awesome.ttf`.
+1. To use the pre-patched font, install the file at `third_party/awesome-terminal-fonts/patched/Droid+Sans+Mono+Awesome.ttf`.
-Next you will want to change the fonts in your iTerm profile.
+2. Next you will want to change the fonts in your iTerm profile.
-Go to the `Text` tab in your current profile and pick `Droid Sans Mono Awesome` for non-ASCII text.
+3. Go to the `Text` tab in your current profile and pick `Droid Sans Mono Awesome` for non-ASCII text.
-For ASCII text, I use `Menlo Regular` (which is a native font) and use 14pt for all font types.

 To patch your own fonts or configure the symbols for all other fonts, you can take a look at the [Mac installation instructions][fa-mac] for Font Awesome, or